Open Studio – A novel concept in Ship Cove, NL

 A warm cup of herbal tea and a gluten-free cookie, surrounded by her magnificent handmade artwork and a perfect frame with every gaze out the window.
 We chatted quite a bit about living rural, art, travel and building vibrant communities.

 I would recommend anyone to make the trek to Ship Cove for all it has to offer, you will not be disappointed by the scenery, hospitality and will have a unique experience at “Open Studio”.
 Incredible things happen in our tiny communities of the Great Northern Peninsula.

 Live Rural NL –Christopher Mitchelmore, MHA The Straits-White Bay North @MitchelmoreMHA

-Posted on July 24, 2014, in Art, Business, Community Economic Development, Landscapes/Geography and tagged art, community, Economic development, Great Northern Peninsula, hooked rugs, Newfoundland, open studio, ship cove, tourism.
+Posted on July 24, 2014, in Art, Business, Community Economic Development, Nature and tagged art, community, Economic development, Great Northern Peninsula, hooked rugs, Newfoundland, open studio, ship cove, Tourism.
 Bookmark the permalink.
 Leave a comment.